"Business is a battle"

-The Falcon 8X is the crown jewel of Falcon customer experience.
-It has the longest cabin in our family and also offers the best soundproofing for unrivaled comfort, plus an exceptionally wide choice of 30 different layouts.
+The Falcon 8X is the crown jewel of the Falcon customer experience.
+It has the longest cabin in our family and also offers an unparalleled level of comfort thanks to its exceptional soundproofing and the panoramic view from its 32 windows.

 Falcon 6x, a class all its own